AshCashh/University-Notes/My Second Brain/Serial Protocols.md

 If the information to be changed can be entirely encoded within a single symbol, there is no need for a message structure.
 However, more complex protocols require a message structure for large quantities of data or information of variable length.
 This is done by dividing the communication into discrete messages.

 ## Encoding
 The choice of encoding may also be of concern, depending on the communication medium, symbol length, and other factors such as human readability.
-For example using the entire ASCII character set may not be desireable as it is not human readable.
-Human readable encoding schemes usually limit the number of sysmbols to a small subset of the ASCII character set:
+For example using the entire ASCII character set may not be desirable as it is not human readable.
+Human readable encoding schemes usually limit the number of symbols to a small subset of the ASCII character set:
 - ASCII `32-126 (0x20-0x7E)` which uses 8-bit symbols
 - Base64 `(0-9, A-Z, a-z, +, /)` which encodes 6-bits into an 8-bit symbol.
 - Hexadecimal `(0-9, A-F)` which encodes 4-bits per symbol